“If it hasn’t happened in an email list or forum, it hasn’t happened”

 - You can send a note to a Xen Project mailing list, without being subscribed to it.
 But your post will be moderated.

-General Mailing Lists
+General Mailing Lists and Forums

 Announcements related to the project.
 These may be release announcements, security advisories, announcements related to events.
 This is a low volume list, with about 1-2 posts per month.Info Archives Subscribe Unsubscribe